Protecting Important Marine Habitat

 Expanding Spain’s Cabrera National Park

 Just off the coast of Spain’s famed Balearic Islands lies a vast expanse of unexplored and biologically rich deep ocean.
 One of these places is the Emile Baudot escarpment, a large rocky wall that runs from Ibiza to Menorca, spanning more than 300 kilometers and reaching depths of up to 2,000 meters below the surface.
-Though the Emile Baudot escarpment lies just beyond the southern tip of Spain’s famed Cabrera National Park, it is completely unprotected from pollution and overfishing.
+Though the Emile Baudot escarpment lies just beyond the southern tip of Spain’s famed Cabrera National Park, it has been completely unprotected from pollution and overfishing.
 In August 2013, Oceana launched an expedition to document the diverse and varied sea life inhabiting the escarpment.
-Oceana is now using the footage and data gathered on the expedition to urge the Spanish government to extend the national park to include the Emile Baudot escarpment.
+Oceana used the footage and data gathered on the expedition to urge the Spanish government to extend the national park to include the Emile Baudot escarpment.
 In October 2015, the Government Council approved the proposal and began the process to enlarge the park.
 The enlargement will make Cabrera the second largest national park in the Mediterranean.